-Piccolo Sogno: A perennial West Loop favorite, this classic Italian spot has added a large tent to their garden patio.
+Piccolo Sogno: A perennial favorite, this classic Italian spot reopens Jan.
+19, 2021 with a large tent on their garden patio.

-The Publican: Bring your own blanket to the new Publican patio, where you’ll find heaters and even enclosed dining pods to protect diners from the elements.
+The Publican: Bring your own blanket to the Publican patio, where you’ll find a heated patio, plus enclosed greenhouses and domes.

-Tzuco: This River North hotspot helmed by chef Carlos Gaytan has a fully enclosed patio, with heat ramps and a roof system that allows for air circulation.
+Tzuco: This River North hotspot helmed by chef Carlos Gaytan has a fully enclosed winter patio, with heat lamps and a roof system that allows for air circulation.

-ERIS Brewery & Cider House: This Irving Park cidery has expanded their outdoor seating into their parking lot, which is currently being warmed up with propane heaters.
-They’ll be adding infrared heaters to the patio the first week of November.
+ERIS Brewery & Cider House: This Irving Park cidery has expanded their outdoor seating, which is warmed with infrared heaters and charming string lights.